ttswap/ttswap-doc/docs/README.md

       -
         title: Native ETH Support — No Wrapping Needed
         icon: 🔁
         details: Trade directly with ETH — no need to wrap it into WETH first.
-It’s faster and more convenient, all in one step.
+It’s faster and more convenient & save 20000 gwei.
       -
+        title: Fee Sharing Based on Roles
+        icon: 📊
+        details: Whether you’re a user, referral, gate, LP, or token operator — you get a share of the trading fees.
+Everyone benefits and can participate.
+      -
         title: Every Investment Can Trigger TTS Mining
         icon: 💰
         details: When you provide tokens, the system automatically calculates your contribution’s value and initiates secondary mining — earning you extra TTS rewards.
       -
-        title: Investment Returns Enhanced by ETH Staking Rewards
-        icon: 🌱
-        details: Deposit ETH into the SETH/SWETH pools, and any idle funds will be automatically staked via Rocketpool — earning an additional 3–5% APY.
-      -
-        title: Fee Sharing Based on Roles
+        title:  Anti-MEV attack protection, ensuring trading security
-        icon: 📊
+        icon: 🪖
-        details: Whether you’re a user, referral, gate, LP, or token operator — you get a share of the trading fees.
-Everyone benefits and can participate.
+        details: Users can enable anti-MEV attack protection to ensure their trading security.
       -
         title: Community-Driven, User-Governed Future
         icon: 👥